springga/blink-detection-js/README.md

 ### Initiative

-It's so easy to stare the screen for too long and forget to blink!
+It's so easy to stare at the screen for too long and forget to blink!
 So comes this blink detection.
-But it can only detect and count blinks on webpage for now.
+But it can only detect and count blinks for now.
 A reminder will follow if the blink detection engine becomes more efficient.
-(The program burns your CPU while it runs!)
+(The CPU burns while it runs!)

 ### Acknowledgement